Ahrefs Review — All the Key Pros and Cons

 A ‘traffic potential’ score (pictured below) helps you further evaluate the merits of a particular keyword — this figure includes traffic generated by searches for a keyword which involve variations of that phrase, and lets you know roughly how much traffic you’d get if you ranked number one for a given term.

-Traffic potential data in Ahrefs
+Traffic potential data being displayed in Ahrefs

 Traffic potential data